 Nissan’s Warranty Coverage

-In 2018, we studied warranties of 35 brands and ranked them in order of best factory warranty coverage.
-Nissan’s factory limited warranty ranked 33rd on this list.
+Nissan’s factory limited warranty provides pretty basic coverage terms.
 With 3 years/36,000 miles basic coverage and 5 years/60,000 miles powertrain coverage, it is similar to warranties offered by other mainstream brands.

-Nissan offers an electric vehicle, the Leaf, but its 2020 model line has no hybrids.
+Nissan offers an electric vehicle, the Leaf, but its 2020-2021 model lines have no hybrids.
 In addition to the New Vehicle Limited Nissan Warranty, the Leaf comes with a 5-year/60,000-mile electric powertrain warranty, while its lithium-ion battery pack is covered by its own 96-month/100,000-mile warranty.

 Where Nissan’s factory warranty falls a bit short compared to some others is in roadside assistance, which runs 3 years/36,000 miles.
 Some mainstream brands, including Ford and Chevrolet, extend their roadside assistance to the same 5-years/60,000-miles as their powertrain warranties.